ableinc/ScoreSystem/README.md

 ## Results

-Running this, as is, should result in 2 "Account creation failures" and 1 success.
+Running this, as is, should result in 2 "Account creation" failures and 1 success.
 Use this to measure against any changes you make.

 ```bash
 API Response:  {